christophervoigt/blog/src/content/dnd/tion.md

     text: 'Creatures within 10 ft must succeed on a DC 14 Wisdom save or be frightened until the end of your next turn.'
   - type: Reaction
     name: Opportunity Attack
-    text: 'Attack a creature that leaves your reach - including from your echo''s space.'
+    text: "Attack a creature that leaves your reach - including from your echo's space."

 inventory:
   - group: Weapons